Connor Bruce named NJCAA Division I 2nd-team All-American05/19/2019

-Wallace State men’s golf finishes 3rd in WSCC Fall Invitational09/13/2016
+Wallace State men’s golf finishes runner-up in Foley03/26/2019

-In York’s 29 years of leadership, the Wallace State golf team has made 21 NJCAA national tournament appearances, finishing runner-up in 2014, 1996 and 1993 and third in 1995.
-York has also guided his teams to 13 conference/region championships (1992, 1993, 1995, 1996, 1997, 2001, 2002, 2003, 2004, 2008, 2014, 2015 and 2016).
+Wallace State’s golf team has made 24 NJCAA national tournament appearances, finishing national runner-up in 2014, 1996 and 1993 and third in 1995.
+The Lions have also won 13 conference/region championships (1992, 1993, 1995, 1996, 1997, 2001, 2002, 2003, 2004, 2008, 2014, 2015 and 2016).

-In July 2010, his team was also named the top NJCAA Academic Team of the Year after compiling a nation-best 3.53 GPA.
+In July 2010, Wallace Statt was also named the top NJCAA Academic Team of the Year after compiling a nation-best 3.53 GPA.
 It was the third time the golf team earned the NJCAA top billing for its sport (2003-04, 2005-06, 2009-10).

-At Wallace State, York has coached PGA Tour player and Ryder Cup member Brett Wetterich and PGA Tour member Fredrick Jacobson, who won the Travelers Championship in June 2011 to collect his first PGA Tour victory.
+Brett Wetterich and Fredrick Jacobson are among former Wallace State golfers to carve out professionals careers.
+Wetterich is a former PGA Tour player and Ryder Cup member and was inducted into the NJCAA Hall of Fame in May 2010.and Jacobson won the Travelers Championship in June 2011 to collect his first PGA Tour victory.
 Jacobson, a Sweden native, won three events on the European Tour during his pro career before joining the PGA Tour in 2003.